ABOUT

 It exists to:

-• make the system easier to understand
+• Make complex systems easier to understand

 WHAT YOU’LL FIND